Skip to content

 • Cost: Galvalume Steel is generally more affordable than other premium metal roofing materials, such as copper or zinc.
 However, its cost may be higher than traditional asphalt shingles or basic metal options, such as galvanized steel.

-• Weight: Galvalume Steel is its lightweight nature.
-Galvalume Steel roofing is significantly lighter than traditional roofing materials like asphalt shingles, tiles, or slate.
-This reduced weight puts less stress on the supporting structures of a building and makes it easier to transport and install.
+• Weight: It is the low weight of Galvalume Steel that is its most prominent feature.
+Galvalume Steel roofing has a much lesser weight as compared to traditional roofing materials like clay shingles, tiles, and slate.
+This lesser weight reduces the load on the supporting components of a structure and makes the whole system easier to assemble and install on site.

 Galvanized Steel